KhanZzX/DepartmentalStore/README.md

-# Software that use in Departmental store
+# Software that is used in Departmental store
-My friend(Saad) and I made this software for self-development.This software is use to hold the information of a department store. this software have following functionalities:

 1-in stock page